neoking89/owlsight/README.md

 - improve RAG possibilities in the API, added **SentenceTransformerSearch**, **TFIDFSearch** and **HashingVectorizerSearch** as classes.
 - Added **search_documents** to offer a general RAG solution for documents.
 - Added caching possibility to all RAG solutions in the API (*cache_dir* & *cache_dir_suffix*), where documents, embeddings etc. get pickled.
 This can save a big amount of time if amount of documents is large.

+**2.0.0beta**

+- Added Huggingface API in the commandline interface.
+This allows to search and load models directly from the Huggingface modelhub and can be found through `config:huggingface`.
+- added `transformers__use_fp_16` and `transformers__stream` to `config:model` for using fp16 and streaming the model output in the transformers-based models.
+- Added **MultiModalProcessorTransformers** for non text-input based models.
+This class can be used for models which require additional input like images, audio or video.